Daniel Ricciardo’s F1 career looks doomed again – and he can have no complaints

 White House Correspondent

 When handed a second chance in Formula One last summer, Daniel Ricciardo had his aspirations set higher than a paltry seat at Red Bull’s sister team.
-As he told The Independent, the effervescent Australian made no secret of his desire to replace Sergio Perez at Red Bull, with 2025 a realistic target.
-Yet what matters in this sport – beyond a joyous expression and personality – is two-fold: the stopwatch and the standings.
+Talking to The Independent, the effervescent Australian made no secret of his desire to replace Sergio Perez at Red Bull, with 2025 a realistic target.
+Yet what matters in this sport – beyond a joyous expression and personality – is twofold: the stopwatch and the standings.

 RB reserve driver Liam Lawson is on the cusp of a 2025 call-up and speculation is rife that the New Zealander could be promoted to the cockpit ahead of round 19 in Austin on 20 October.
 This would make this weekend’s grand prix under the lights of the Marina Bay Street Circuit Riccardo’s 257th, and final, race in F1.